 Homes are subject to local, state, and national codes or standards governing topics such as minimum bedroom size, fire protection requirements, resiliency, or other requirements.
 If there are conflicts between the Solar Decathlon Build Challenge Building Code and local regulations where both conditions cannot be met, teams must discuss the discrepancy with the Solar Decathlon Build Challenge Building Official.
-The Solar Decathlon Build Challenge Building Code applies to both the Local Build and National Showcase Divisions, though additional restrictions may exist for homes or exhibits that will be occupied by visitors on the National Mall as part of the 2020 Smithsonian Folklife Festival.
+The Solar Decathlon Build Challenge Building Code applies to both the Local Build and National Showcase Divisions.